birds-canopy/canapy/README.md

-This object is in charge with training a machine learning model able to annotate your data, based on some audio and annotations stored in a Corpus, and eventually annotate a Corpus with unlabelled audio recordings.
+This object is in charge with training a machine learning model able to annotate your data, based on some audio and annotations stored in a `Corpus`, and eventually annotate a `Corpus` with unlabelled audio recordings.

 #### Train an annotator

-After creating an annotated Corpus object, you may `.fit` your annotator to your
+After creating an annotated `Corpus` object, you may `.fit` your annotator to your
 dataset: